Alog

-Alog is a Norwegian musical group.
+Alog is a Norwegian musical duo.

-The musical duo Alog was formed in Tromsø in Troms county, Norway in 1997.
-Alog has been among Norway's performers of experimental electronic music.
+Alog was formed in Tromsø in Troms county, Norway in 1997 and produced experimental electronic music.

 The musical duo consists of Norwegian musicians Espen Sommer Eide and Dag-Are Haugan.
-The band records on the Rune Grammofon label, home of Norwegian artists mainly covering improv, electronica, jazz, avant rock and alternative pop.
+The band records for Rune Grammofon, a Norwegian record label focusing on improv, electronica, jazz, avant rock and alternative pop.
 In 2005, Alog was the winner of the Spellemannprisen, the Norwegian equivalent of the Grammy.